Facebook Twitter Instagram

-When working with text data in Bash scripts, it’s often necessary to manipulate the case of strings, converting them to either lowercase or uppercase.
-This article will provide a comprehensive guide on how to perform these operations in Bash using different techniques.
-By the end of this article, you’ll have a solid understanding of various methods to manipulate string case, and you’ll be able to choose the most suitable method for your specific use case.
+When working with text data in Bash scripts, you often need to change the text to either all lowercase or all uppercase.
+This guide will show you how to do that using different methods.
+By the end, you’ll know how to choose the best method for your needs.

 2. Using Bash Parameter Expansion